If you live in the United States, you are required by law to complete the 2020 Census.

-If you are living or staying in a group living arrangement, also known as group quarters, on April 1, 2020, the Census Bureau has a special process for counting you.
+If you are living or staying in a group living arrangement, also known as group quarters, the Census Bureau has a special process for counting you.

 Group quarters are places where people live or stay in a group living arrangement.
 These places are owned or managed by an entity or organization that provides residents with housing and/or services.

 Some examples of group quarters include: